 She specialises in sporting injuries, pre and post operative rehabilitation, pre and post natal care, including urinary incontinence and treatment of rectus diastasis.
 She is also trained in treating patients who have undergone surgical treatment for breast cancer, including cording, scar management and muscle imbalance.

 CORINNE LETIZIA MCSP

-Corinne has completed an advanced DMA Clinical Pilates course and has experience teaching small group classes as well as one-on-one sessions which can be highly beneficial when creating a tailored program specific to the level and injury of an individual.
+Corinne has also completed an advanced DMA Clinical Pilates course and has experience teaching small group classes as well as completing one-on-one sessions which can be highly beneficial when creating a tailored programme specific to the level and injury of the individual.

-Corinne is experienced with 'hands on' physiotherapy techniques such as massage and is trained in dry needling.
-She is interested in treating acute and chronic lower back pain as well as post-operative orthopaedic and surgical rehabilitation.
-She is very thorough in her assessments and strives to ensure she provides the highest level of client care.
+Corinne also has experience with 'hands on' physiotherapy such as massage and in addition is trained in dry needling.
+She is interested in treating acute and chronic lower back pain as well as post-operative, orthopaedic and surgical rehabilitation.
+Corinne is very thorough in her assessments and strives to ensure she provides the highest level of client care.

 Women’s Health Physiotherapy Appointments